GoTab-Inc/Docucache/README.md

 ## Development

-Doculord is developed as a typescript library using Bun for workspace package management and
+Docusystem is developed using typescript and Bun for workspace package management

 First [install bun](https://bun.sh/docs/installation).